 The Aims of the Curriculum

-We believe that the aims of the curriculum should focus on the qualities and skills learners need to succeed in school and beyond.
+We believe that the aims of the curriculum should focus on the knowledge, qualities and skills learners need to succeed in school and beyond.
 The curriculum should:

 - Enable students to enjoy learning for its own sake, to develop their creative talents and to fulfill their intellectual potential.

 - Provide each individual with the knowledge and skills to respond to a changing world with confidence and humility.

 - Encourage students to be reflective, open-minded and principled, so that they can make a positive contribution to their community and the wider world.

 Key Stage 3

 During Key Stage 3 (years 7, 8 & 9) students at TBGS study a broad and balanced curriculum comprising the following subjects: art and design, citizenship, computing, design and technology, English, geography, history, mathematics, modern foreign languages, music, physical education, Personal, social & health education (including citizenship), careers education, sex education and religious education are taught in Years 7, 8 and 9 in philosophy and applied ethics lessons; where necessary, occasional enrichment days supplement these lessons.

 In Year 7 students choose to study either Spanish or German.
 In Year 8 students must choose a second language which is either French or Mandarin.
 In science the KS3 course is covered during Years 7 & 8 and completed in Year 9, when students make a transition into the GCSE course.